'Nobody should have to go through this' - Family donates organs of daughter killed in crash

-NEW ORLEANS — The family of a 9-year-old Metairie girl who was struck and killed Friday night, allegedly by an impaired driver, has donated the young child’s organs to help save and improve the lives of others.
+NEW ORLEANS — The family of a 9-year-old New Orleans girl who was struck and killed Friday night, allegedly by an impaired driver, has donated the young child’s organs to help save and improve the lives of others.

 Abby Douglas died Sunday, two days after the crash.
 58-year-old Wendell Lachney was arrested and booked with negligent injury, reckless operation and other counts, but was released on bond.
 He was not injured in the crash.
 After her death, State Police are now looking for Lachney to add the count of vehicular homicide.